thehackerwithin/physor2012/1-Shell/Readme.md

 **Wild cards**

-Navigate to the `~/physor2012/Shell-1/data/THOMAS` directory.
-This directory contains our hearing test data for THOMAS.
-If we type `ls`, we will see that there are a bunch of files which are just four digit numbers.
+Navigate to the `~/usr/bin/` directory.
+If we type `ls`, we will see that there are a bunch of files .
 By default, `ls` lists all of the files in a given directory.
 The `*` character is a shortcut for "everything".
 Thus, if you enter `ls *`, you will see all of the contents of a given directory.
 Now try this command:

-    ls *1
+    ls l*

-This lists every file that ends with a `1`.
+This lists every file that starts with a `1`.
 This command:

-    ls /usr/bin/*.sh
+    ls /usr/bin/*dir

-Lists every file in `/usr/bin` that ends in the characters `.sh`.
+Lists every file in `/usr/bin` that ends in the characters `dir`.
 And this command:

-    ls *4*1
+    ls *ess*

-lists every file in the current directory which contains the number `4`, and ends with the number `1`.
-There are four such files: `0241`, `0341`, `0431`, and `0481`.

 So how does this actually work?
 Well...when the shell (bash) sees a word that contains the `*` character, it automatically looks for files